emsesp/docs/docs/Troubleshooting.md

 - If the WebUI is accessible, go to `System->System Status` and look at the Heap.
 If the Free memory is below 90KB or the Max allocation below 45KB then that is an issue and you'll need to turn of services, try again and report this.
 - Make sure the System Log's Max Buffer Size at `System->System Log` is at its lowest.
-- If you're still experiencing periodic restarts turn off all the services (SysLog, NTP, MQTT, Telnet) and see if it still restarts, and then add them back one by one to pinpoint the culprit.
+- If you're still experiencing periodic restarts turn off all the services (SysLog, mDNS, NTP, MQTT, Telnet) and see if it still restarts, and then add them back one by one to pinpoint the culprit.
+The mDNS can take up 5KB of heap memory.

 #### It could be code related